 Liberty Interactive Corp. (formerly Liberty Media Corp.) stands by your right to shop at home and online.
 The company is focused on video and e-commerce through its QVC home-shopping subsidiary and numerous online retail businesses.
-They include e-tailer Provide Commerce, online costume and party supply provider Celebrate Interactive (dba Celebrate Express), Backcountry.com, Bodybuilding.com, the online invitation site Evite, and Internet travel service Expedia, among other activities.
+They include online costume and party supply provider Celebrate Interactive (dba Celebrate Express), Backcountry.com, Bodybuilding.com, the online invitation site Evite, and Internet travel service Expedia, among other activities.
 Liberty Interactive Corp. was formed in 2011 when its predecessor restructured by merging and splitting off its Liberty Capital and Liberty Starz businesses under a newly-formed holding company, also called Liberty Media.

 Change in Company Type